 The assessment of students is based on five equally valued components.
 There are two examinations, one in Shipping Law and one in International Law of the Sea.
-In addition, each student is required to submit a 10,000-word dissertation, independently researched and supervised by a member of the Institute's Faculty.
+In addition, each student is required to submit a research paper between 10,000 and 15,000 words which, upon evaluation of the current national legislation, proposes a roadmap or plan of action to ensure the development of national legislation which effectively implements IMO instruments and other internationally agreed maritime legal standards.
+This independently researched work will be supervised by a member of the Institute's Faculty.
 Each student is also required to submit a maritime legislation drafting project under the supervision of a designated member of the Faculty.
 Finally, students are expected to undergo continuous assessment in the form of written assignments, tutorials, two written tests and attendance at lectures, seminars, conferences, field trips and other activities organized by the Institute.
-The Master of Laws - LL.M. - in International Maritime Law Programme Assessment and Examination Regulations are contained in Annex 2.
+The Master of Humanities -M.Hum. - in International Maritime Legislation Programme Assessment and Examination Regulations are contained in Annex 2.

-The LL.M. is exclusively a taught programme.
-Attendance at lectures and other academic activities organized by the Institute is compulsory as provided for in the Master of Laws - LL.M. - in International Maritime Law Programme Assessment and Examination Regulations (Annex 2) and in the IMLI Guidelines on Student Conduct (Annex 5).
+The M.Hum. is exclusively a taught programme.
+Attendance at lectures and other academic activities organized by the Institute is compulsory as provided for in the Master of Humanities -M.Hum. - in International Maritime Legislation Programme Assessment and Examination Regulations (Annex 2) and in the IMLI Guidelines on Student Conduct (Annex 5).